fullarray/MySQL/README.md

 # MySQL
-MySQL query scripts and other implementations
+MySQL query scripts and other